piexpiex/AstroCanvas/docs/Download_and_first_steps.rst

 Download
 ========

-Astrocanvas download is avalaible via Github in scripts version (provisional version available at `https://github.com/piexpiex/AstroCanvas <https://github.com/piexpiex/AstroCanvas>`_) and a exe version is going to be available soon.
+Astrocanvas download is avalaible via Github in scripts version (provisional version available at `https://github.com/piexpiex/AstroCanvas <https://github.com/piexpiex/AstroCanvas>`_) and a exe version is available in this `link <https://docs.google.com/uc?export=download&id=1eHlxlBYtdghhi_NxFmhmt8a1ksz8EtuJ>`_ .

-..
-If you download the exe version you do not need to install anything.
+If you download the exe version you will not need to install anything.
 However if you download the scripts version you will need to install the following Python libraries:

-If you download the scripts version you will need to install these Python libraries:

 -Astropy.